David-Beninson/goalAchievement/README.md

 ## Usage

 1. Create an account or log in with an existing account
-2. Create a new task by clicking the "New Task" button
+2. Create a new task by clicking the " + " button
-3. Enter a title, description, and due date for the task
+3. Enter a title, description for the task
-4. Assign the task to another user if desired
-5. Click "Save" to save the task
+5. Click "Add" to save the task

 ## Contributing